jpmellado/jpmellado.github.io/teaching.markdown

 Current courses:
 * *Aerospace Technology*
-Flight mechanics, aircraft propulsion and space systems for undergraduate students at U Politècnica de Catalunya.
+Introduction to flight mechanics, aircraft propulsion and space systems for undergraduate students at U Politècnica de Catalunya.

 * *Turbulence*
 Fundamentals, analysis and modeling of turbulent flows for undergraduate students at U Politècnica de Catalunya.